AlikianM/cv/index.md

 __Imperial College London (ICL), Imperial College Healthcare NHS Trust (ICHT)__ Senior Research Associate and Honorary Clinical Scientist.
 Duties: Actively participate in CML research and data analysis in addition to implementing state-of-the-art Next Generation sequencing (NGS) and dPCR technologies for routine genetic testing in Hematological malignancies and solid tumours.
 Staff and project management, Workflow management, clinical reporting, test validation, and technical troubleshooting, participation towards ISO preparation in addition to supervising students and staff training.
 Representing the department in international meetings and collaborating with other national and international groups.

 `02.2010-12.2015`
 __Imperial College London (ICL), Imperial College Healthcare NHS Trust (ICHT)__ Research Assistant and pre-registered clinical scientist.
-Duties: contribute in performing MRD and molecular diagnostic tests and clinical reporting, contribute to the research carried out in the department using a wide range of molecular techniques, supervise students, data analysis and presentation, contribute in seminars and meetings and collaborate with other national and international groups.
+Duties: contribute to performing MRD and molecular diagnostic tests and clinical reporting, contribute to the research carried out in the department using a wide range of molecular techniques, supervise students, data analysis and presentation, contribute in seminars and meetings and collaborate with other national and international groups.

 `11.2008-02.2010`
 __Imperial College London (ICL)__ Research Assistant.